dante-ev/docker-texlive/docs/adr/0001-base-on-sumandocTeXLive-2017.md

 ## Decision Outcome

-* Chosen Alternative: Base on sumandoc/TeXLive-2017
+Chosen option: "Do not base on any image", because [sumandoc/TeXLive-2017](https://github.com/sumandoc/TeXLive-2017) was the most promising, but it removed support for latexml at https://github.com/sumandoc/TeXLive-2017/commit/ef143d3d3396fdb243b7b7e1ff01f00a7eb26802 and https://github.com/sumandoc/TeXLive-2017/commit/6272e96f9b382ac3ba4b2338817fb80e5238ac5f.
-* It installs texlive using `install-tl-unx.tar.gz`, thus we can use `tlmgr` to update all latex packages and include new packages
+The risk that other breaking changes come in cannot be taken.

-* We accept that
+We accept that
   - We are based on debian sid, which constantly changes
   - We will have to monitor the upstream repository if texlive 2018 is released and possibly adapt our Dockerfile.
   - We get a large image - more than 4 GB.

-* The only reasonable alternative seems to be https://github.com/adinriv/docker-texlive, which customizes the latex packages to be used.
+The only reasonable alternative seems to be https://github.com/adinriv/docker-texlive, which customizes the latex packages to be used.